Ugonadia/Ugonadia/README.md

-- 👋 Hi, I’m @Ugonadia
+- 👋 Hi, I’m Ugo
-- 👀 I’m interested in JS, Pythoon and React
+- 👀 I’m interested in JS, Python and React
 - 🌱 I’m currently learning to be a full stack engineer
 - 💞️ I’m looking to collaborate on web developemnt projects
 - 📫 How to reach me uozoeze@gmail.com